 Those 'self-isolating' are treated as having a limited capability for work.

 Click here for more information.

-Those getting Jobseekers Allowance will be treated as being capable of work when self-isolating ie due to having Coronavirus, having symptoms or being in same household as someone with Coronvirus or having symptoms.
-This period will not therefore be counted as a period of sickness and a JSA claimant will not lose entitlement to Jobseeker’s Allowance because of Coronavirus disease.
+Those getting Jobseekers Allowance are treated as being capable of work when 'self-isolating'.
+This period is not therefore counted as a period of sickness and a JSA claimant will not lose entitlement to Jobseeker’s Allowance because of Coronavirus.

 Carers will remain entitled to Carers Allowance if they have a temporary break in caring as a result of isolation due to, or infection or contamination with, Coronavirus of either the carer or the person cared for.